 Pattern Submodel (PS) approach

-Another approach to address missing data without requiring imputation is to develop separate pattern submodels for each missing data pattern (11).
+Another approach to address missing data without requiring imputation is to develop separate prediction models (so called pattern submodels, or briefly, PS) for each missing data pattern (11).
 Each PS is to be made specifically for one of the identified missing data patterns in the training data and the missing data patterns that are encountered in real-time clinical practice.
 When applied to a new, out-of-sample, individual, PS approach uses the corresponding prediction model (i.e., matching the missing data pattern at hand).
 A recent study has shown that the use of pattern submodels for prediction performs similarly to multiple imputation and can be used when the data are missing not at random (MNAR, when missing data is dependent on unobserved values) (11).
 As such, pattern submodels may provide an elegant and intuitive to understand method for handling missing data when implementing prediction models.
 See figure x for a schematic depiction of the PS approach.

 Figure x.
 Pattern submodel approach